lollipopkit/mcp.dart/README.md

 # MCP.dart

-A Dart client implementation for the Machine Code Protocol (MCP), enabling communication with MCP-compatible servers and tools.
+A Dart client implementation for the Machine Code Protocol (MCP).

 ## Features